vaquerizaslab/chess/README.md

 ### Finding changing regions between biological conditions in the same species

-This will run a comparison of 250 kb submatrices of chromosome X in wildtype _Drosophila melanogaster_ to a _zld_ knockdown.
+The following will run a comparison of 250 kb submatrices of chromosome X in wildtype _Drosophila melanogaster_ to a _zld_ knockdown (Hi-C data from Hug et al. 2017):
-The output directory is set to `examples/Dmel_genome_scan` and should, after the successful run, contain a comparison_results.tsv file with the raw similarity scores that can be used to rank the regions according to their similarity.
-(Hi-C data from Hug et al. 2017)

 ```bash
 chess sim \
 examples/Dmel_genome_scan/zld_X.sparse.gz \